PaulRBerg/cryptfolio-scripts/README.md

 ## Rationale

-I built this because I was frustrated with the existing solutions, which are are either too complex, too expensive, or too fickly.
+I built this because I was frustrated with the existing solutions, which are either too complex, too expensive, or too unstable.

 Cryptfolio is:

 - Free to use
 - Minimalist
 - DYI and easy to customize
+- Functional; it just works

 ## Customization